mjordan/islandora_migrate_cdm_collections/README.md

 ## Creating Drupal nodes for collections

-If the `--create_node_with_content_type=mycontenttype` option is included, a Drupal node of the specified content type will be created.
+If the `--create_node_with_content_type=mycontenttype` option is included, the drush script will create a Drupal node of the specified content type corresponding to each collection object.
 You must create this content type before running the drush command.
 The content type must contain the following fields:

  * title
  * cdm_alias (field type = Text, widget = Text field)